Chicken Chettinad Curry Recipe

 • 1 and ยฝ cups of finely chopped tomatoes

-• 3-4 green chilies (slit into half)
+• 3-4 green chilies (slit in half)

 Chettinad masala paste, tomatoes and green chilies added to the pan.

-Add ยฝ teaspoon turmeric powder and 2 teaspoon Guntur chili powder and mix well.
+Step 12: Add ยฝ teaspoon turmeric powder and 2 teaspoon Guntur chili powder and mix well.

 Turmeric powder and chili powder added to the pan.

-Now add 1 cup of water and mix well.
+Step 13: Now add 1 cup of water and mix well.

 Water added to the pan.

-Reduce the heat to low.
+Step 14: Reduce the heat to low.

 Pan covered with a lid.

-Add 1 tablespoon tamarind paste and 2 tablespoon chopped cilantro, and cook for a minute.
+Step 16: Add 1 tablespoon tamarind paste and 2 tablespoon chopped cilantro, and cook for a minute.

 Tamarind paste and cilantro added to the pan.

-Serve hot.
+Step 17: Serve hot.

 Ready chicken Chettinad curry.

-How do I make Chettinad chicken in an instant pot?
+How do I make Chettinad chicken in an Instant Pot?

 Marinate the chicken and make the Chettinad masala paste.

-Close the instant pot lid and set the valve to the sealing position.
+Close the Instant Pot lid and set the valve to the sealing position.

 Press PRESSURE COOK and set the timer to 8 minutes at high pressure.